AnyLog-co/documentation/northbound connectors/remote_cli.md

 }
 ```

+### The monitor configuration file

+One or more file names are specified in the **setting.json** file under "Monitor" ("monitor_operators.json"
+and "monitor_members.json" in the example above).

+Each of the file describes the formm that is presented to the user including the thresholds that trigger alerts.

 ## Usage examples

-The following demonstarte commands issued via cURL and their web representation using the Remote CLI:
+The following demonstrate commands issued via cURL and their web representation using the Remote CLI:

 ### Return the list of tables supported by the network